huggingface/data-is-better-together/dpo/README.md

 ## Instructions

-You can find more detailed instructions on how to generate a DPO/ORPO dataset for a new language in the [instructions.md](./instructions.md) file.
+You can find more detailed instructions on how to generate a DPO/ORPO dataset for a new language in the [instructions](./instructions.md).